spatialos/UnrealGDK/README.md

 The SpatialOS Game Development Kit (GDK) for Unreal is an Unreal Engine 4 (UE4) [plugin (Unreal documentation)](https://docs.unrealengine.com/en-us/Programming/Plugins) which allows you to host your game and combine multiple dedicated server instances across one seamless game world, whilst using the Unreal Engine networking API.

 The GDK offers:
-* **Multiserver support**: leveraging our cloud platform [SpatialOS (SpatialOS documentation)](https://docs.improbable.io/reference/13.3/shared/concepts/spatialos), the GDK turns Unreal’s single-authority engine into a distributed one, enabling you to use multiple Unreal servers to make games with more players, Actors, and gameplay systems than previously possible.
+* **Multiserver support**: leveraging our cloud platform [SpatialOS (SpatialOS documentation)](https://docs.improbable.io/reference/13.3/shared/concepts/spatialos), the GDK enables you to use more than one Unreal game server in a single instance so that games can have more players, Actors, and gameplay systems than previously possible.
 * **An Unreal-native experience**: keeping traditional workflows and networking APIs that Unreal Engine developers are familiar with, the GDK introduces new native-feeling concepts that turn a single-authority engine into a distributed one.
 This enables the GDK to retain the functionality of the networking features Unreal offers out of the box, including transform synchronization, character movement, and client-side prediction.
 * **An easy onboarding experience**: we have made sure it’s easy to get started with the GDK by including a Starter Project which you can use as a tour of SpatialOS and a base for your own game, as well as a guide to porting your current multiplayer Unreal game to run on SpatialOS.